What to do in an emergency

 • don't turn lights on or off and avoid using other electrical switches and appliances

-• don't smoke or light a match
+• don't smoke or light a match near your gas appliances

 • extinguish any other naked flames